emilielundblad/AirportSecurityWorkshop/Instructions/06-Train and test your model.md

 ## Train the model

-To train the detector model, select the **Train** button.
+To train the detector model, select the **Train** button, then select **Quick Training**.
 The detector uses all of the current images and their tags to create a model that identifies each tagged object.

 ![The train button in the top right of the web page's header toolbar](./media/06/train01.png)

 The training process should only take a few minutes.
 During this time, information about the training process is displayed in the **Performance** tab.
 This is a great time to take a break!

 ![The browser window with a training dialog in the main section](./media/06/training.png)